JSBmanD/docs/pages/integrations/google-analytics.md

 ---
 title: Google Analytics
 ---
+[block:callout]
+{
+  "type": "warning",
-!!! warning "Google Analytics vs. Google Firebase"
-  If you are a paying Google Analytics customer, please follow the guide below.
-If you are a free customer, please refer to our [Google Firebase](/integrations/google-firebase/) data integration as Google Analytics is now deprecated for free customers.
+  "title": "Google Analytics vs. Google Firebase", "body": "If you are a paying Google Analytics customer, please follow the guide below.
+If you are a free customer, please refer to our [Google Firebase](/integrations/google-firebase/) data integration as Google Analytics is now deprecated for free customers."
+}
+[/block]

 ## Overview